What are typical levels of inattention, hyperactivity, and impulsivity?

 Even children whose maturity lingers behind their peers, eventually catch up and issues with inattention, hyperactivity, and impulsivity do not persist into young adulthood.

-When should I be concerned about a child’s inattention, hyperactivity, and impulsivity?
+When should I be concerned about a student’s inattention, hyperactivity, and impulsivity?

-Caregivers should be concerned about their child’s or adolescent’s inattention, hyperactivity, and impulsivity when they are resulting in problems at home, with peers, or in the classroom.
+Teachers should be concerned about a student’s inattention, hyperactivity, and impulsivity when they are resulting in problems in the classroom or with peers.
 Some common issues related to inattention to look out for are:

 - Making too many careless errors in schoolwork.